rossta/rossta.github.com/source/talks/2016-11-18-what-i-look-for-in-a-junior-developer.html.md

 ---
 title: What I look for in a Junior Developer
 author: Ross Kaffenberger
-summary: Common interview questions and what I really mean when I ask
+summary: Common software interview questions and what the interviewer really means
-description:
+description: Common software interview questions and what the interviewer really means.
+Talk given at CodeNewbie NYC and DC meetups in November, 2016.
 pull_image: 'talks/20161118-codenewbie-nyc.jpg'
 published: true
 category: Code